pso-bobthebot/dicsord/README.md

+## Give credit to the creators

+The non self-modified commands are created by Team Zerber.
+The config files are made by another Replit user.

 ## Setup

 First of all, go to [discord developer dashboard](https://discord.com/developers/applications/) and choose the bot you want to host, go to the bot tab, and click on `Regenerate token`, and then copy the token.